the-mind/onlinesecurity.github.io/index.md

 2. Secure Online Communication
 3. Privacy Laws and Regulation

+We were interviewed by the Mozilla Foundation on what our program entails and and you can read [it here](https://foundation.mozilla.org/en/blog/accessible-online-security-open-leaders-x-program/).

 ## Impact

 __Vision:__ Nurture new voices of Openness and Digital Safety in our community.